aws-samples/aws-cdk-managed-elkk/README.md

 -----
 ## Logstash <a name=logstash></a>

-Logstash is deployed to subsribe to the Kafka topics and output the data into Elasticsearch.
+Logstash is deployed to subscribe to the Kafka topics and output the data into Elasticsearch.
 An additional output is added to push the data into S3.
 Logstash additionally parses the apache common log format and transforms the log data into json format.

 The Logstash pipeline configuration can be viewed in [logstash/logstash.conf](/logstash/logstash.conf)